SharonShih/What2Eat/README.md

 What2Eat is a Restaurant Recommender Mobile Application

-The Frontend is developed in React Native and Javascript
+The Frontend is developed in React Native, along with Firebase as our Database.
+Firebase cloud function as our serverless backend server.